Sign in Get free forever Get started

 Why these are strictly necessary

-clv_onb is required to provide the signup feature you explicitly requested by clicking "Get started".
-Without it, the multi-step form cannot remember which account you're creating.
+clv_onb is required to provide the signup and account-management features you explicitly requested.
+Without it, the multi-step signup cannot remember which account you're creating, and /account cannot tell that you just verified your email.
+The cookie holds only what's needed to continue your session — no tracking identifiers, no behavioural data.
 There is no functional alternative.

 clv_oauth_state_* is a security cookie required to safely complete a social sign-in.
 Without it, your OAuth callback could be hijacked by a CSRF attack.
 The exemption explicitly covers "user-input cookies" and security cookies of this kind (see WP29 Opinion 04/2012, EDPB Guidelines 03/2022).